apalbright/thelittledataset/content/post/2017-01-09_ultimate-game-theory.md

 <img src="/post/ultimate-game-theory_files/condcoop.png" alt="" width="80%" height="80%"/>
 </center>

 Thus, if the discount factor is greater than one-third, the grim trigger strategy is a subgame perfect equilibrium for the "call lines" game.
 However, note that if the number of repetitions of the game is finite and known to both teams, then (by backwards induction) the two players will play strong lines in every period.
-Therefore, the solution concept is the same as in the static context if the repetition is finite and known, but can diverge if the repetition is infinite and the discount factor meets some requirement.^[For a more complete discussion of repeated games and cooperation, check out [these slides](http://economics.mit.edu/files/4754).]
+Therefore, the solution concept is the same as in the static context if the repetition is finite and known, but can diverge if the repetition is infinite and the discount factor meets some requirement.[^5]

 ## d.
 Adding Offense and Defense & Solving for Mixed Nash Equilibrium